Adam-Alive/camden-curling-club/TESTING.md

 - Users cannot submit an empty form
 - Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

 MS3 (Flask) | MS4/PP4/PP5 (Django):
 - Users cannot brute-force a URL to navigate to a restricted page